 Your dog has an underlying health condition

 Dogs also lick their lips if they’re suffering from nausea or oral discomfort related to a sore tooth or an infection in the mouth.
-If your pooch has lost interest in food and started licking his lips frequently, it’s time for a trip to the vet.
+If your pooch has lost interest in food and started licking their lips frequently, it’s time for a trip to the vet.
 Your dog could be suffering from an infected tooth or ulcerated gums.
 Similarly, lip licking can be a sign of nausea.
-You’ll want to take your pup to the vet to rule out gastrointestinal problems if he’s been vomiting, suffering from diarrhea, or showing signs of constipation.
+You’ll want to take your pup to the vet to rule out gastrointestinal problems if they’ve been vomiting, suffering from diarrhea, or showing signs of constipation.
 Other things to look out for include lethargy and loss of appetite.

 Lip licking is generally a normal response in dogs, but it also could mean something is wrong.
 It’s our job as pet parents to get to the bottom of our dogs’ behaviors.
 When in doubt, speak to a professional.